grafana/loki/docs/sources/operations/query-fairness/_index.md

 HTTP header that controls where in the queue tree the tasks are enqueued.
 However, as an operator, you would usually want to avoid this scenario and control yourself where the header is set.

-When using Grafana as Loki UI, you can for example create multiple datasources with the same tenant, but with a different additional HTTP header `X-Loki-Scope-Actor` and restrict what Grafana user can use which datasource.
+When using Grafana as the Loki user interface, you can, for example, create multiple datasources with the same tenant, but with a different additional HTTP header `X-Loki-Scope-Actor` and restrict which Grafana user can use which datasource.

 Alternatively, if you have a proxy for authentication in front of Loki, you can pass the (hashed) user from the authentication as downstream header to Loki.